 Being able to identify and differentiate between direct and indirect costs can help your company prepare for the inevitable effects of workplace accidents.
 While direct costs are often easier to spot and manage, it’s just as important to acknowledge and account for indirect costs.
 In fact, indirect costs account for about 71% of total injury costs – the majority of the incurred expenses.

-With 7 million work-related injuries occurring each year, it’s imperative that your business can distinguish between direct and indirect costs so that you can actively prepare for the impacts of future accidents.
+With 7 million work-related injuries occurring each year, it’s imperative that your business can distinguish between direct and indirect cost of accidents so that you can actively prepare for the impacts of future accidents.

 What are direct costs of safety?